How To Design A Kitchen In 10 Easy Steps!

 An important task of your kitchen design is designing your cabinetry and planning a location for every item (plates, cups, platters, tea towels etc.,) that will live in your kitchen.

-See our Kitchen Design 101 Items Checklist for more details.
+See our Kitchen Design 101 Items Checklist on our resources page for more details.

 Cabinets door styles and finishes need to be selected for style, ease of use, ease of cleaning and cost.